23 Money Saving Challenges You Can Start Today

 So instead of staring off with $1 in week 1, you’ll start off with $52 on week 1.

-Here’s how it will go:
+Here’s how it’ll go:

 • Week 1, you save $52